FAIR play booklet

 Our supporting FAIR commitmentsOur progress

-25% of women will be in senior rolesThere were 14% of women in senior roles.
+25% of women will be in senior rolesThere were 14% of women in senior roles; the same as the previous year.

 Further FAIR measuresOur progress